 A credit card with no foreign transaction fees will get you going until you have a French bank account.

-7- Transfer larger amounts before moving to France
+Transfer larger amounts of money before moving to France

 If you’ve already opened a French bank account and you need to transfer a big amount of money (from the sale of your home for instance), do it before leaving.
 You usually get higher limits on transfers you’ve initiated from the United States.

-You can’t pack up and go when moving to France from the U.S. You have to figure out which household goods to ship overseas and what to leave behind.
+You can’t just pack up and go when moving to France from the US.
+You have to figure out which household goods to ship overseas and what to leave behind.

-You need to decide early what you’re taking with you.
-Read Moving household goods to France to read the pros and cons of bringing everything as well as find recommended international movers.
+You need to decide early on what you’re taking with you.
+Read Moving household goods to France to read the pros and cons of bringing everything and to find recommended international movers.

 Part with whatever does not make the cut: your home (or find a renter), your car, your furniture, your appliances…